auerlab/AxoXenONReg/README.md

-# Axolotl
+# AxoXenONReg

-RNA-Seq analysis of Axolotl
+RNA-Seq analysis of Axolotl and Xenopus

 ## PIs